Teaching Cameras to Feel: Estimating Tactile Physical Properties of Surfaces From Images: Introduction

 We formulate the challenge of estimating a surface's physical properties from visual information as a cross-modal translation problem.
 Cross-modal problems remain one of the frontiers in vision research.
 For example, many recent works relate disparate information streams such as videos with audio~\cite{owens2018audio,owens2016ambient,arandjelovic2018objects,owens2016visually} and images with captions~\cite{nam2017dual,karpathy2015deep,kiros2014unifying}.
 Here, the problem of translating images into tactile properties provides a unique and challenging task.
 The visual and tactile modalities are not aligned in the same manner as audio and video and the scale discrepancy between images and tactile property vectors is vast.

-To address this challenge, we create a dataset of 400+ surface image sequences and pair the images with measurements of tactile properties of the same surface.
+To address this challenge, we create a dataset of 400+ surface image sequences and tactile property measurements.
 Given that humans have the ability to estimate tactile properties based on experience and visual cues, we expect autonomous systems to also be able to learn this complex mapping.
 While estimating surface properties, people often unconsciously move their heads, acquiring multiple views of a surface.
 Inspired by this, the captured images sequences comprise multiple viewing angles for each material surface.

 Some challenges can be solved effectively using a single view of a scene, such as object classification, semantic segmentation, or image denoising.
 Whereas tasks such as 3D geometry reconstruction and action recognition require more information than what a single image can typically provide.
 A rich literature of material recognition, a similar challenge to surface property estimation, has found advantages to using multiple viewpoints or illumination conditions to identify the material class of a surface.
 For example, reflectance disks~\cite{zhang2015reflectance,zhang16}, optimal BRDF sampling~\cite{jehle2010learning,liu2014discriminative,nielsen2015optimal}, angular gradient images~\cite{xue2017differential}, 3D point clouds~\cite{degol2016geometry,zhao2017fully}, 4D light field images~\cite{wang20164d}, and BRDF slices~\cite{wang2009material} all provide good material recognition performance with partial viewpoint or illumination sampling.
 These methods, however, rely on sampling at a fixed set of viewing angles.
-In this work, we allow our model to select which viewing angles are most useful for tactile property estimation, providing empirical insight for which viewpoints should be sampled in camera motion planning and physical property sensor designs.
+In this work, we allow our model to select the optimal partial BRDF for tactile property estimation, providing empirical insight for which viewpoints should be sampled in camera motion planning and physical property sensor designs.